MihalacheStefan/-BLACK-JACK/ReadMe.txt.txt

-To start the game  , open Main.exe
+To start the game  , open main.exe

 Program may not work without CodeBlocks .